 By Austin Rempel

-Austin Rempel writes from Washington, D.C., and is American Forests’ forest conservation manager.
+Austin Rempel writes from Washington, D.C., and is American Forests’ forest restoration manager.